 Why Do Clean Your Shower Curtain Instead Of Change?

 Synthetic shower curtains aren’t too expensive, so replacing them isn’t a problem.
 However, if it has been several years since you bought your curtain and want to change it for the same model; you may not be able to do it.

 After a while, some models stop being manufactured.
 If it’s a luxury curtain made with natural materials, you’ll surely need much money to change it for another one with the same quality.

 Fortunately, with periodic maintenance it’s possible to extend useful life of your shower curtains.
 In addition, you’ll spend much less money on cleaning products than on a brand new curtain.

 If you think there’s no remedy when mold and soap remains have stolen the shine and life of your curtains, you’re wrong.
 With common products such as bleach, vinegar and baking soda, you can get amazing results.

-Here some simple ways to clean a shower curtain.
+Here some simple ways on how to clean shower curtain.
 If you read this part clearly, you can do it yourself.

 Using Baking Soda and Vinegar

 Baking soda and vinegar are excellent for removing the most stuck spots.
 The combined action of acid and base helps eliminate all kinds of microorganisms, including fungi and bacteria.
 This is what you should do: